Who we are and what we do

 - The ACA website and associated networking and blogs as well as social networking through LinkedIn, twitter and Facebook

-- ACA council meetings which take place approximately eight times a year and the AGM
+- ACA council meetings which take place approximately eight times a year with an AGM

 - Occasional ACA exhibitions